alv02/ML-Library/README.md

 **BatchNorm** normalizes each channel over all other dimensions during training, then applies learnable per-channel γ and β.
 Works for any input rank — `[N,C]` (dense) or `[N,C,H,W]` (conv).
 Forward uses biased variance; running statistics use unbiased variance via EMA.

-**Batched matmul** for 4D tensors (e.g. `[B,H,T,d]` after attention transpose) handles non-contiguous strides by decomposing the batch index into per-dimension coordinates rather than using a single batch stride.
-Falls back to `cublasSgemmBatched` on CUDA when batch dimensions are non-contiguous.
+**Batched matmul** for 4D tensors (e.g. `[B,H,T,d]` after attention transpose) uses `cublasSgemmStridedBatched`.
+For non-contiguous batch dimensions, tensors are first made contiguous via D2D copies before calling cuBLAS.

 **Transformer** uses pre-norm (LayerNorm before each sub-layer), causal attention mask applied as an additive `-1e9` bias, GELU with tanh approximation for the MLP, and GPT-2 weight initialization (`Normal(0, 0.02)`) for all linear and embedding weights.